panoratech/Panora/packages/sdk/output/typescript/README.md

-# Testsdk Typescript SDK 1.0.0
+# PanoraSDK Typescript SDK 1.0.0
-The Typescript SDK for Testsdk.
+The Typescript SDK for PanoraSDK.
 - API version: 1.0.0
 - SDK version: 1.0.0
 ## Table of Contents